Isabella of Austria: Matrimonial negotiations

-Isabella's fortune, her succession rights, and her connections made her a valuable pawn in the royal marriage market.
-The king of Denmark had first intended to marry her eldest sister Eleanor of Austria, but the Habsburgs considered Eleanor too valuable for the throne of Denmark, because as the eldest sister, there was a likelihood that her progeny may succeed.
+The king of Denmark had first intended to marry Isabella's eldest sister Eleanor of Austria, but the Habsburgs considered Eleanor too valuable for the throne of Denmark, because as the eldest sister, there was a likelihood that her descendants may succeed.
 Therefore, Isabella was selected for the Danish king.
+The Emperor expressed approval for the potential alliance with Denmark, a sentiment that found favor in the Low Countries.
+This alliance was viewed as a strategic opportunity to enhance trade access to the Baltic for merchants from Bruges and Amsterdam.